bytebone/pretty_dotfiles/README.md

 I've never tried copy-pasting this config onto another device, so there might be some minor issues, especially inside the Bwpsm config (since it expects to specific display names) and PolyBar (which also expects multiple displays).

 Also note that there is no `.bashrc` included in the repo, meaning you need to manually add the call to neofetch/macchina/starship to your local config.

+## Credits

+- The main OS config files (mainly bspwm, Starship and sxkhd) are based on the stock config of the EndeavourOS Bspwm theme, but have been modified a lot.
+- The Dunst notification design is heavily based on the [Dracula Theme](https://github.com/dracula/dunst) with minor adjustments.